- Water Softener Guide

 Fats, Oil, and Grease (FOG)

 Fats, oils, and grease often stick to the insides of sewer pipes when washed into kitchen plumbing systems.
-This can block pipes and cause spills that back up into the kitchen or overflow on private property and in the streets, causing property damage, environmental problems, and other health hazards.
+This can block pipes and cause back ups and overflows on private property and in the streets, causing property damage, environmental problems and other health hazards.

 At home –

 - Scrape grease and food scraps from plates, pots, pans, utensils, and grills (or other cooking surfaces) into a can or the trash for disposal.